by Dr. Ana Maria Cepeda, Associate Veterinarian

 Are you questioning whether one of your pets may be experiencing a dental issue?
 Prior to any anesthetic procedure, a thorough physical examination is performed on your pet as well as comprehensive blood work to ensure a patient is healthy enough for anesthesia.
 During any procedure that involves anesthesia, our highly skilled and trained team of veterinary technicians assist our doctors including technicians dedicated to monitoring anesthetic parameters like heart rate, respiratory rate and oxygenation.

 If you have questions about your pet’s dental health, please call our office to schedule an appointment with one of our veterinarians.
 Any anesthesia concerns you may have can be discussed while our doctor evaluates if a dental cleaning and polishing is recommended and whether your pet is also a good candidate for anesthesia.
-Our office mainline is 941-845-4448.
+Please call our office at North River Animal Hospital at 941-845-4448 or Braden River Animal Hospital at 941-745-1513.